crystallabs/crysterm/CRYSTAL-WISHLIST.md

 be useful if Ameba would catch those:

 https://github.com/crystal-ameba/ameba/issues/237

+Sija added support for this in Ameba 1.3.0.

+But the proper solution would be to have this supported at the language level in Crystal 3.0.
+For example, to have an operator like `#==?` that behaves like the current `#==` (i.e. returns false if arguments are not comparable).
+And then to change `#==` to a type-safe version so that it produces an error when there is no comparison defined between its arguments.
+Possibly in Crystal 3.0?

 ## API to expose a method to kill Fiber from outside code.